-Home from the hospital with many contraptions, but the best “contraption” is my friend Lois who has the job of taking off and putting on my tet hose, helping me get up in the night.
+Home from the hospital with many contraptions, but the best “contraption” is my friend Lois who has the icky jobs of taking off and putting on my ted hose and helping me get up in the night.
 She’s an awesome, friend and I am very lucky.

-I discovered in the hospital that — at the point — when I’m not on oxgen I get nauseous, so I came home with two oxygen tanks and a prescription for oxygen.
+I discovered in the hospital that — at this point — when I’m not on oxgen, I get nauseous, so I came home with two oxygen tanks and a prescription for oxygen.

 Oddly enough, I enjoyed the hospital.
 The nurses were kind, competent and — after a while — fun to be around.
 I was happy to be in the hospital and being cared for.
 Realizing this, the nurses were happy to joke around with me.
 We ended up having a good time, agreeing that laughter really helps with attitude adjustment and healing.